Household Dangers and your Pet Bird

 · Scalding from landing in sinks full of hot water

-· Burning legs and feet from landing on hot plates, in pans of hot fat, saucepans of mashed potatoes etc.
+· Burning legs and feet from landing on hot plates, in pans of hot fat, saucepans of mashed potatoes or boiling water etc.

 · Flying into window panes and mirrors